kubevault/kubevault/docs/guides/secret-engines/azure/csi-driver.md

 <div class="tab-content" id="conceptsTabContent">
   <details open class="tab-pane fade show active" id="operator" role="tabpanel" aria-labelledby="operator-tab">

-<summary>Using Vault Operator</summary>
+<summary>Using KubeVault operator</summary>

-Let's assume that you have Vault operator installed in your cluster.
-If you don't have Vault operator yet, you can follow the [installation guide](/docs/setup/operator/install.md).
+Let's assume that you have KubeVault operator installed in your cluster.
+If you don't have KubeVault operator yet, you can follow the [installation guide](/docs/setup/operator/install.md).

 You should be familiar with the following CRDs: